ivanaf03/ivanaf03/README.md

 + MatLab / Octave ➗

 ## Skills
-+ I love web development, frontend and design.
++ I love web development, frontend and design
-+ I am good at working in a team.
++ I am good at working in a team
-+ I am organized, clean and tidy.
++ I am organized, clean and tidy

 ## Weakness
 Personally, I believe everyone has some weaknesses.
 In my case, I think it's functional programming.